 Accounts receivable relate to several transactions including student tuition and fee billings and auxiliary enterprise sales, such as food service and residence halls.
 In addition, receivables arise from grant awards and financial aid.
-The receivables are shown net of allowance for doubtful accounts in the amount of \$7.8 million.
-The decrease of \$1.5 million between 2015 and 2016 is primarily due to receivables from the Department of Education for federal student loans.
+The receivables are shown net of allowance for doubtful accounts in the amount of \$9.2 million.
+The increase of \$2.2 million between 2016 and 2017 is primarily due to a 20% increase in tuition and fees effective Fall 2017.